lawrencelomax/lawrencelomax-octopress/source/_posts/2014-09-12-swift-parsers-libraries.markdown

 ### DOM

 A [DOM (Document Object Model) or Tree Interface](http://en.wikipedia.org/wiki/Document_Object_Model) to XML represents all of the Elements within an XML Document as a tree of connected nodes.
 This often means that the whole of an XML Document is read into memory and is navigable by following relationships in a data structure.
-By exposing the XML Document as a fully realised data structure, a DOM Interface very convenient to navigate.
+By exposing the XML Document as a fully realized data structure, a DOM Interface very convenient to navigate.

 By loading all parts of the XML Document into memory the memory usage is proportional to the size of the XML Document.
 This will be a low cost for small documents, but for larger documents this can result in a substantial amount of memory to allocate[^dom-performance].